SheshangPatel/BitBombers_Mined/README.md

 [Dataset Attributes and Mapped Values](https://colab.research.google.com/drive/1LCqzDfJQMhy82R0yYPhWbq8_Szua8XTf?usp=sharing)

 The dataset file mentions the characteristic of the diamond and what all possible values are assumed by the characteristic.
-The creation of entity was our first step because it is guaranteed that every characteristic property will always be matched to a unique element assigned in the entity of that characteristic.
+The creation of custom entities was our first step because it is guaranteed from dataset attributes that every characteristic property has a well defined set of values which will always be matched to a unique element of that characteristic.

 One thing to note here is that for the *color* attribute, value can be either entered as a single value or it can be entered as a range.
 For example, I can mention color as just R or I can mention color as E-U meaning the color can be in range from E to U. For this purpose, besides making an entity for the single color value, we also made a regex expression stating the manner in which the range can be entered.